jsk-ros-pkg/jsk_recognition/doc/install_realsense_camera.rst

 - Ubuntu 14.04

 librealsense 2.0 or above is not distributed with debian package for ubuntu 14.04. so you have to build librealsense from source.
-Please see `this page <https://github.com/IntelRealSense/librealsense/blob/master/doc/installation.md>`_ for more details about manual installation.
+In addition, librealsense works stably on 4.4.xx kernels.
+So you need to upgrade your ubuntu kernel Please see `this page <https://github.com/IntelRealSense/librealsense/blob/master/doc/installation.md>`_ for more details about manual installation.

 .. code-block:: bash